The Impact of Operating Environment on Efficiency of Public Libraries: Literature Review

 The reviewed studies utilize up to 5 inputs and up to 4 outputs.
-The most common inputs are the number of employees or personnel expenditures (87.50\% of studies), book or other collections (62.50\% of studies), variables related to expenditures (56.25\% of studies) and the area of library (37.50\% of studies).
-The most common outputs are the circulation or the number of loans (93.33\% of studies), the number of visits (40.00\% of studies), the number of consultations (40.00\% of studies) and the number of registrations (33.33\% of studies).
+The most common inputs are the number of employees or personnel expenditures (87.50 percent of studies), book or other collections (62.50 percent of studies), variables related to expenditures (56.25 percent of studies) and the area of library (37.50 percent of studies).
+The most common outputs are the circulation or the number of loans (93.33 percent of studies), the number of visits (40.00 percent of studies), the number of consultations (40.00 percent of studies) and the number of registrations (33.33 percent of studies).
 The number of additions to collection, the opening hours and the number of serial subscriptions appear less often in the literature and in some studies are considered as inputs while in others as outputs or intermediate outputs.

 Some of the studies consider operating environment to a certain degree. \cite{Sharma1999}, \cite{Reichmann2004}, \cite{Chen2005}, \cite{Miidla2009}, \cite{Reichmann2010}, \cite{Stroobants2014} and \cite{Vrabkova2019} analyze behavior of libraries in several predefined groups and compare their efficiency scores. \cite{Srakar2017} follow a similar approach but cluster libraries according to their efficiency and size with additional spatial constraints. \cite{Vitaliano1998} uses the tobit regression to model efficiencies and find that they are positively dependent on population, negatively on wages of the directors and positively on town or village associations. \cite{Hammond2002} includes population density and accessibility measures in the DEA model as non-discretionary inputs. \cite{Witte2011} employ the conditional efficiency model and find that the efficiency increases with left-wing ideological stance of the local government, wealth of the population, population density and local funding.